Pollen Counts in Grand Rapids, MI

 Air Quality

-Today's air quality index is expected to be moderate with an index of 56.
-In the coming days, the air quality index is expected to worsen to 59 (considered moderate) on Thursday and then improve to 50 (good) on Saturday.
+Today's air quality index is expected to be unhealthy for sensitive groups with an index of 119.
+In the coming days, the air quality index is expected to improve to 45 on Thursday, which is considered to be good.

 Download SVG